postgrespro/pg_wait_sampling/README.md

 When `pg_wait_sampling` is enabled, it collects two kinds of statistics.

  * History of waits events.
-It's implemented as in-memory ring buffer where samples of each process wait events are written with given (configurable) period.
+It's implemented as in-memory ring buffer where samples of each process' wait events are written with given (configurable) period.
 Therefore, for each running process user can see some number of recent samples depending on history size (configurable).
-Assuming there is a client who periodically read this history and dump it somewhere, user can have continuous history.
+Assuming there is a client who periodically reads this history and dumps it somewhere, user can have continuous history of wait events.
  * Waits profile.
-It's implemented as in-memory hash table where count of samples are accumulated per each process and each wait event (and each query with `pg_stat_statements`).
+It's implemented as in-memory hash table where samples are accumulated per each wait event and can be divided by process, query and other dimensions.
 This hash table can be reset by user request.
-Assuming there is a client who periodically dumps profile and resets it, user can have statistics of intensivity of wait events among time.
+   Assuming there is a client who periodically dumps profile and resets it, user can have statistics of wait events over time.

 In combination with `pg_stat_statements` this extension can also provide per query statistics.